 Grass fed bison meat is great tasting and good for you.
-They are also a very long production cycle.
-Following a 10 month gestation, it takes between 30-36 months for the animals to reach an optimal weight for processing.
-Our prices reflect the nature of the production schedule and other costs associated with these animals....have you seen our fencing?
+It is high in Omega 3s, protein, iron, B-12 and lower in cholesterol and calories than skinless chicken, Grass fed bison however, do have a very long production cycle.
+Following a 10 month gestation, it takes between two and three years (24-36 months) for the animals to reach an optimal weight for processing.
+Grain fed beef is around 14-17 months and grain fed bison around 24 months both are higher in Omega 6s.
+Our prices reflect the quality of the product, the nature of the production schedule and other costs associated with raising the animals....have you seen our fencing?

 Shaved Steak, $12 per pound

 Bottom Round Roast $11 per pound

 New York Strip, $19 per pound

 Tenderloin, $28 per pound

 If there is a particular cut of meat that you would

 like, please call and let us know.
 We are eager to learn what you

 This is the recipe for the meatballs that were sampled at the Buy Local Bash.
 I hope you enjoy it!
 Be sure and defrost your meat in the refrigerator a few days in advance.

 1 1/2 pounds of ground bison 2 eggs 1 tablespoon finely minced garlic 1 tablespoon finely minced ginger 1/2 cup finely minced mushrooms 1 tablespoon soy sauce 1 tablespoon fish sauce 2 teaspoons of sesame oil 3/4 cup of Panko breadcrumbs 1/2 cup chopped cilantro